Btombari/language-presentation/LANGUAGES.md

 adebaca

-A ‚ÄúOPERATOR‚Äù in SQL is a reserved word or a character that is used primarily in an SQL statement‚Äôs WHERE clause to perform some type of operation, such as comparisons and arithmetic operations.
+A ìOPERATORî in SQL is a reserved word or a character that is used primarily in an SQL statementís WHERE clause to perform some type of operation, such as comparisons and arithmetic operations.

 Operators are used in special conditions in SQL statements and to serve as conjunctions for multiple conditions in a statement.